sfilip/emethod/README.md

 ## Project Overview

-This project proposes an automatic method for the evaluation of functions via polynomial or rational approximations and its hardware implementation, on FPGAs.
+This project proposes an automatic method for the evaluation of functions via polynomial or rational approximations and their hardware implementations, on FPGAs.

-These approximations are evaluated using Ercegovac's iterative E-method <sup>[1](#ref1)</sup>  <sup>[2](#ref2)</sup>  adapted for FPGA implementation.
+The approximations are evaluated using Ercegovac's iterative E-method <sup>[1](#ref1)</sup>  <sup>[2](#ref2)</sup>  adapted for state-of-the-art and high-throughput FPGA implementations.

-The polynomial and rational function coefficients are optimized such that they satisfy the constraints of the E-method.
+The polynomial and rational function coefficients are computed in such a way that they not only satisfy the constraints of the E-method, but are also optimal.

-If you would like to find more technical details, as well as comparisons with other tools that offer hardware function approximations, have a look in the [research report].
-You can also have a look at the [slides] of the presentation that Silviu-Ioan Filip gave at ARITH25, presenting the project.
+If you would like to find more technical details, as well as comparisons with other tools that offer hardware function approximations, have a look at the [research report].
+You can also have a look at the [slides] of the presentation that Silviu-Ioan Filip gave at [ARITH25], presenting the project.

+If you have any remarks, suggestions or requests, please get in touch.

 ---